Spiced Pumpkin Punch

 - Dash of ground cinnamon

 - Strain ingredients over ice in a rocks glass.
+Stir in the ginger beer.

 - Garnish your cocktail with a cinnamon stick and a couple sage leaves if you’re feeling fancy.
 An extra dash of cinnamon never hurts either.